Mikhus/canvas-gauges/README.md

 For example, SVG, does not work on Android 2.x by default, but canvas do work.
 BTW you can find your own reasons why to use canvas.

+## Install

+Make it simple using bower:

+  $ bower install canv-gauge

 ## Documentation

 Please, read [wiki](https://github.com/Mikhus/canv-gauge/wiki) for more information.